wovenpay/inline-checkout/APIDESIGN.md

 const callback = (response) => console.log(response);

 const payload = {
-  method: "mobile" // Only mobile options will be available.
+  method: "mobile" // Only mobile options will be available not cards.
+For cards only use method: "card".
 Defaults to "all" if not provided
   amount: 20,
   label: "Valid Shop",
   customer: {